ldynia/archcolider/3.ViewsAndPerspectives/InformationModels.md

 ![](../img/IM_meal_purchase.PNG)

 The diagram represented a sunny day scenario in a simplified way to represent how order information flows through the system and how user got response about purchase.
-Coupon checks is omitted, as it's bonus feature =) This case tightly coupled with a previous one about stock change propagation.
+Coupon checks is omitted, as it's bonus featur.This case tightly coupled with a previous one about stock change propagation.

 | Event\Command\Queries | Description | Frequency | Size (kb)  |
 |-------|-----|--------|---|